 “Stakeholder engagement was vital to develop the Standard with early and widespread buy-in.
 Not only was the collaboration among financial institutions effective, but also the engagement with all stakeholders throughout the year, including the public consultation.
 At Amalgamated Bank, we are proud to be part of this transparent, credible and robust process to create the Standard.”

-Ivan Frishberg, Director of Impact Policy, Amalgamated Bank
+Ivan Frishberg, Chief Sustainability Officer, Amalgamated Bank

 As part of the PCAF initiative, 86 financial institutions, representing $17.5 trillion in total assets, have committed to measuring and reporting the greenhouse gas emissions associated with loans and investments.
 The PCAF Standard is a key resource for them – and the wider financial sector – in advancing their climate goals.